``` ```

 Bridging Expert and Learner Cognition

-When I search the literature, I have a precise question—"What's the latest evidence on graft selection for ACL reconstruction in adolescents?"
+When I search the literature, I have a precise question: "What's the latest evidence on 3D printed titanium lumbar interbody cages?"
 I'm filling a specific gap in my knowledge.

 Expert Mode: OrthoRAG